imsuprava31/EmployeeManagementSystem/README.md

-This EmployeeManagement System describes the various ways to create a query with Spring Data JPA.
+This EmployeeManagement System project having the various ways to create a query with Spring Data JPA.